argilla-io/argilla/docs/_source/getting_started/installation/configurations/server_configuration.md

 #### Elasticsearch and Opensearch

 - `ARGILLA_ELASTICSEARCH`: URL of the connection endpoint of the Elasticsearch instance (Default: `http://localhost:9200`).

+- `ARGILA_SEARCH_ENGINE`: (Only for Feedback datasets) Search engine to use.
+Valid values are "elasticsearch" and "opensearch" (Default: "elasticsearch").

 - `ARGILLA_ELASTICSEARCH_SSL_VERIFY`: If "False", disables SSL certificate verification when connecting to the Elasticsearch backend.